Rafael Betancourt: Pitching style

-His best pitches were a 90–94 MPH four-seam fastball, and a slider which was often mistakenly called a slurve.
+Betancourt's best pitches were a 90–94 MPH four-seam fastball, and a slider which was often mistakenly called a slurve.
 He also threw a changeup.
 Although he was not classified as a strikeout pitcher, Betancourt got more than his share by throwing a significant number of strikes.
 He was a converted shortstop with a metal plate and six screws in his pitching elbow.

 Betancourt was known in some circles for his odd windup.
 He constantly tapped his foot on the rubber before coming set with a runner on base.
 He would constantly move his hands around and then tug on his baseball cap (sometimes doing it nine times) prior to throwing the next pitch.
 This was among the longest windups in the league.
 There is a rule to avoid unnecessary delays which states that if a pitcher takes at least 12 seconds to deliver a pitch, the pitch is automatically ruled a ball.
 Betancourt was one of the few pitchers who have had this rule enforced while pitching.